Dowell-Lab/LIET/README.md

 ![plot-LIET.png](./README-figs/plot-LIET.png)

 ### Testing LIET on Fiji or a Supercomputer
-You can test that installation was successful by going to resources/ and running bash 01_run_LIET_prep_annsplit.sh (make sure to edit the LIET_DIR to point to yours).
+You can test that installation was successful by going to resources/ and running bash 01_run_LIET_prep_annsplit.sh (make sure to edit the LIET_DIR to point to yours and that you have R available).
 This will produce the directory LIET_tmp in resources/.
 You can then run ```sbatch test1_EMG.sbatch```.
 It will take about 20 minutes and will produce the test1_EMG.liet, test1_EMG.liet.err, and test1_EMG.liet.log in resources/LIET_tmp/LIET/LIET_results/test1_EMG/.
 The other files (1_Testing...) are based on split up annotations and can be deleted (originally kept for optional debugging).

 ## Assessing Results